Create, change, or delete a network interface

 Permissions

-To perform tasks on network interfaces, your account must be assigned to the network contributor role or to a custom role that is assigned the appropriate permissions listed in the following table:
+To work with NICs, your account must be assigned to the network contributor role or to a custom role that's assigned the appropriate actions from the following list:

 Action Name